NxPKG/khulnasoft-docs/content/tenant/get-started/index.md

 Once you have added the necessary subscriptions, you or your customer can move on to configuring various services and fine-tuning account and zone settings.

 Configuration can be done by anyone with access to the account (as well as the correct user permissions).
-This process does not differ from configuring any other Cloudflare account.
+This process does not differ from configuring any other Khulnasoft account.
 For additional guidance, refer to our [Product docs](/).